AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/99_summary.rst

 - **Expressions and Blocks**

   - Blocks have a value and type defined by their last expression
-  - All branches of an :rust:`if`/:rust:`match` expression must return the same type
+  - All branches of :rust:`if`/:rust:`match` expression must return same type
   - :rust:`match` must be exhaustive

 - **Loops**